AIChem-ShenWang/HeckLit-Code/README.md

     * ShotErrorPlot.ipynb: Model testing error distribution caused by reaction yield distribution.

-    * STS.ipynb: Subset Splitting training strategy (SSTS) to improve the model learning performance on HeckLit.
+    * SSTS.ipynb: Subset Splitting training strategy (SSTS) to improve the model learning performance on HeckLit.

     * Subset_Benchmark.ipynb: The code for setting the benchmark of the subsets in HeckLit.